AbiJays/Introduction-to-Lists/lists.md

 To start with, let's get to grips with what a list actually is:

 A list, as I'm sure you are aware in general is a group of elements/ objects, be that your favourite holiday destinations, snacks, or task list for instance.
+A list is a collection.

 And a Python list is just that, it is a mutable, ordered data structure, a collection of objects, stored under one variable: i.e. a name.
 For instance that Task List could consist of